 Those participating in our programs have a six-fold greater chance of becoming tobacco free.
 Services are provided regardless of ability to pay in the following settings:

 - UNC Family Medicine Center: Open to all community members

-- NC Cancer Hospital: TTP’s on-site TTS engage patients from across the state who are fighting cancer.
+- NC Cancer Hospital: TTP’s on-site specialists engage patients from across the state who are fighting cancer.
 By becoming tobacco free, patients increase treatment effectiveness and reduce risk for cancer recurrence.

-- UNC Hospitals: TTS ensure that patients receive medications for withdrawal upon admission to the hospital, resources for remaining tobacco free after discharge, and follow-up support.
+- UNC Hospitals: Trained specialists ensure that patients receive medications for withdrawal upon admission to the hospital, resources for remaining tobacco free after discharge, and follow-up support.

 To contact the UNC Tobacco Treatment Program, please call (984) 974-4976.

 TTP offers skill-based training and technical assistance to promote comprehensive treatment for tobacco use and dependence.
 We work with clinicians from the medical and allied health fields, large health care systems and small community clinics, and have reached national audiences through webinars on pharmacotherapy, motivational interviewing, and systems change.